 If a passenger is detected in the front seat, the touchscreen will display climate control settings for the passenger; otherwise, this is concealed when the driver is travelling alone, while another touchscreen takes care of lighting functions.

-The Q8 concept’s motive power comes courtesy of a 3.0 lite TFSI petrol engine with 333 hp and 500 Nm of torque, mated to an electric motor producing 136 hp and 330 Nm of torque.
+The Q8 concept’s motive power comes courtesy of a 3.0 litre TFSI petrol engine with 333 hp and 500 Nm of torque, mated to an electric motor producing 136 hp and 330 Nm of torque.
 Combined, the Q8 concept’s total system output is 448 hp and 700 Nm of torque, propelling the SUV from 0-100 km/h in 5.4 seconds and to a top speed of 250 km/h.

 A lithium-ion battery with 104 prismatic cells provide power for the electric drive, with a capacity of 17.9 kWh.
 Pure electric range is up to 60 km, and combined with the internal combustion engine the Q8 concept’s total range is 1,000 km.
 A 7.2 kW output will provide the plug-in hybrid with a full charge in about 2.5 hours.